H-Webb/UDP-Server/Notes.md

 As ASIO::Boost reccomends B2 when building with it, I shall use B2 going forward with this project.

 Installed locally, added to .gitignore as to allow freedom of installation by other users/devices

+## Day Total
+Hours: 2

+# 04/10/21

+## ASIO BOOST tutorials
+Starting the tutorial proved to be difficult.
+Despite the compatibility of Boost's ASIO and B2 libraries, getting used to the B2's JAM language proved slightly more time consuming than planned.
+This was due to having to learn how to appropriately implement my installation of GCC and b2.

+Now sorted, creating the first tutorial was simple!